 PSTTs and ETTs do not respond well to chemo, so they are treated with surgery to remove the uterus and to remove tumors elsewhere in the body.
 Chemo may be tried for advanced cancers, using the same combinations that are used for other types of gestational trophoblastic disease.

 A tumor is called recurrent when it come backs after treatment.
 Recurrence can be local (in or near the same place it started) or distant (spread to organs such as the lungs or bone).
 The type of treatment used depends on where the cancer recurs and what treatment the woman has already received.

-For tumors that were first treated with surgery, single-drug chemotherapy may be used, unless a new risk factor puts the patient at high risk (in which case combination chemotherapy would be used).
-In women who have already had chemotherapy, a more intensive chemotherapy regimen would be used.
+For gestational trophoblastic disease that was first treated with surgery, single-drug chemo may be used, unless a new risk factor puts the patient at high risk (in which case combination chemo would be used).
+In women who have already had chemo, a more intensive chemo regimen would be used.
 Several different combinations of drugs might be tried, if needed.
-Again, if the cancer has reached the brain, radiation therapy to the head is often used.
+If the cancer has reached the brain, radiation therapy to the head is often used.
 In some cases, surgical removal of tumors may be used as well.

 Cure rates for GTD

-Nearly 100% of women with complete or partial moles and low-risk GTD can be cured of their disease with appropriate treatment.
-PSTT has high cure rates, but the outlook isn't as good if the disease spreads outside of the uterus.
+Nearly 100% of women with complete or partial moles and low-risk gestational trophoblastic disease (GTD) can be cured of their disease with appropriate treatment.
+Placental-site trophoblastic tumor has high cure rates, but the outlook isn't as good if the disease spreads outside of the uterus.
 Even for high-risk GTD, cure rates are as high as 80% to 90%, but will likely require more intensive treatment (combination chemotherapy, sometimes together with radiation and/or surgery).